It's a lit-from-within summer.

 Herbal lore:

-Frankincense and myrrh — the gifts the Magi carried to Bethlehem — were ground into wound salves in monastery infirmaries for centuries.
+Frankincense and myrrh — the gifts the Magi carried to Bethlehem — were ground into wound salves for centuries.
+The oldest medical book of the Latin West, written at Lorsch abbey around 795, gives the recipe.

 Lab note:

-Sea moss (Chondrus crispus) is more than half carrageenan — a polysaccharide that pulls water into the hair and seals it in.
+Sea moss (Chondrus crispus) is up to half carrageenan — a sulfated polysaccharide that holds water at the surface of the hair and dries into a flexible film.

 Herbal lore: